isginf/user-keytab/README.md

 - Digest::HMAC_SHA1
 - Crypt::Rijndael

-On a CentOS/RHEL system you can install everything with the following command:
+On a CentOS/RHEL system with [EPEL](https://fedoraproject.org/wiki/EPEL) enabled you can install everything with the following command:

 ```
 yum install -y perl perl-LDAP perl-TermReadKey perl-File-Slurp perl-Digest-HMAC perl-Crypt-Rijndael